AOT-Technologies/forms-flow-ai/forms-flow-web/README.md

 * Login to KeyCloak Realm with admin privileges
 * For client **forms-flow-web** creation, follow the instructions given on [link](../forms-flow-idm/keycloak-setup.md)

-#### Keycloak Configuration

-- Update Keycloak configuration in file **public/config/kc/keycloak.json**

-Steps to get the client adapter configuration from Keycloak:
-  - Login to Keycloak
-  - Select your realm --> Go to clients tab --> Click on your client ID i.e."forms-flow-web" --> Go to Installation tab --> Select Format option as Keycloak OIDC JSON
-  - Copy the JSON data
-  - Update the content in file **public/config/kc/keycloak.json**

 ### Installation